 Certain violations will result in immediate closure of a food facility.
 A closed facility receives a red placard and may not reopen until a subsequent re-inspection clears it to do so.

 Permit holders that receive yellow placards after inspection will receive on-site food safety education from their inspector and training materials, including a "How to Get a Green" video.
-The video will be available in several languages.
+The video is available in several languages.

 If a facility receives two consecutive yellow placards, the permit holder must schedule and pay for a food safety refresher course for the staff and operator.